lineCode/Turbo/README.md

 This command should generate object files into the directory obj and a executable in the base directory of the project.

+###cmake

+-

+###qmake

+The easiest way (IMO) is to use qmake.

+- Get a functioning version of qmake (comes with QT, but is available as standalone)
+- create a .pro file
+    - execute `qmake -project` in the working directory
+- execute `qmake`
+- execute `make`
+- an executable should be generated in the working directory

 For more information and help take a look at either 'Visual Studio Support' or 'GNU make'.